embeddedgo/embeddedgo.github.io/_posts/2019-11-19-porting_go_to_microcontrollers_part1.md

 1. Implement all types of [relocations](https://www.altoros.com/blog/golang-internals-part-3-the-linker-object-files-and-relocations/) (you started this in assembler, which generates relocations for the linker).

-2. Implement the executable binary format for your GOOS/ARCH.
-If it uses common executable format like ELF your work will be limited to making small changes in an existing implementation.
+2. Implement the executable binary format for your GOOS/GARCH.
+If it uses common executable format like ELF your work will be limited to making small changes in the existing implementation.

 A confirmation of the linker operation will be the ability to assemble and link a simple assembly-only program.
 It should contain the `_rt0_GOARCH_GOOS` function which is the default entry point.
 In this program you should test all types of reclocations by loading global variables and directly/indirectly calling other functions.
 You need a debugger with support for your architecture.